Zibsun/leands/docs/prioritization.md

 Often, we can't calculate it in dollars because:

-* We don’t have enough data.
+* We don't have enough data.
-* A hypothesis doesn’t inherently generate value but paves the way to another.
+* A hypothesis doesn't inherently generate value but paves the way to another.
 * A business value may be indirect, like new markets penetration or meeting some government regulatory requirements.

 We can, however, easily estimate the value of one hypothesis over another.

-This is why relative units are so convenient.
+Let's use relative units instead of money.

-Most of the time, it’s a simple set of categories with relative values, like in the table below.
+Most of the time, it's a simple set of categories with relative values, like in the table below.

 |     Category    |     Impact     (value points)    |
 |-----------------|----------------------------------|